 The 4 Ps of Flushing: Pee, Poo, Paper, and Puke

-The 4 Ps of Flushing is very basic.
+The 4 Ps of Flushing is very basic, simple rule.
 Only Pee, Poo, Paper, and Puke should go down a toilet.
 To clear up any potential confusion, the "P" representing "Paper" refers only to toilet paper.